 In June of 2017 Sarah and I hiked and floated through the Arctic National Wildlife Refuge, the second leg (of three?) of our Brooks Range Traverse (2016: Gates of the Arctic National Park).
+We took three weeks to travel 275 miles.

 Sarah was the driving force for this trip.
 I was a little resistant because I considered going from the Haul Road to Kaktovik as kind of an ‘established’ route, and I like the creative part of coming up with new routes.
 Sarah argued, reasonably, that it was established because it looks awesome.
 We compromised by adding a few Luc-detours from the ‘established’ route.
 These ended up being the only hard parts of our route, which we labelled, “The Cont-en Divide” (as in… What do you call a Continental Divide pass without intel?), and our second crux, “Everybody poops.”